 - Do one chore that helps Mom (cleaning a bathroom, sweeping the floor, emptying the dishwasher, washing the windows).

-- Spend one hour doing something creative (like drawing, writing a book, making a fort).
+- Spend time doing something creative (like drawing, writing a book, making a fort).

 We Take a Big Trip